MrYsLab/s3-extend/docs/pico_blocks.md

 ### Convert SENSOR To A Specified Range
 This block scales the current value for the selected sensor and to be within the specified range.
-So, for example, if the Slider is set to 100 and the range is set to -240 to 240, this block will return 240.
+For example, if the Slider is set to 100 and the range is set to -240 to 240, this block will return 240.
 If the Slider is set to 50, this block will return 0, and if the Slider is set to 0, this block will return -240.